bekirsch/HaploBlocks/README.md

 # `HaploBlocks`

-`HaploBlocks` implements an efficient approach for detecting positive selection in population genomic datasets with hundres of thousands of individuals or more.
+`HaploBlocks` implements an efficient approach for detecting positive selection in population genomic datasets with hundreds of thousands of individuals or more.

 Please cite [Kirsch-Gerweck, *et al.* Journal.
 (Year)](tba.hyper-link.tba) (doi: tba) when using this program.